DSUnderdogs/FyreFli/README.md

 ### Sidenote:
 This script can encode in all types of formats which are supported by the Python Engine.
-Made by Anmol Vats along with Suryansh Arya, Sharvil Bhatt under the team/flagship of DS Underdogs.
+Made by Anmol Vats, Suryansh Arya, Sharvil Bhatt under the team/flagship of DS Underdogs.